bartpiotr/SmsExporter/README.md

 # SmsExporter

-Simple android app exporting Sms messages to a csv file & sending them as email attachment
+Simple android app exporting Sms messages to a csv file & sending them as an email attachment